|Availability:||In stock (36)|

 This map is the southern most in Fisk’s series.
 The map documents the river as it travels from West and East Baton Rouge parishes through Ascension and Assumption parishes.
 Points of interest include the city of Baton Rouge, Gonzales and an abundance of historic plantations of south Louisiana.

 We digitally restored the map to what we think the original colors may have looked like.
-The map was printed in Lafayette, La. on acid-free FSC certified paper with permission from the U.S. Army Corps of Engineers.
+The map was printed in Lafayette, Louisiana on acid-free FSC certified paper with permission from the U.S. Army Corps of Engineers.